Table of Contents

 - Data Access:

-- IT teams use the CMDB to view information, generate reports, or analyze the IT environment.
+- IT teams use the CMDB to view information, generate reports, and analyze the IT environment.

 - Example: A manager checks the CMDB to see which servers need upgrades.